JasonShi31545Personal/Trigonometry-Calculators/README.md

 # Trigonometry Calculators

 Trigonometry Calculators is an integrated UI calculator for macOS operating system environment.
-It offers facy graphical function chooser MagicHexagon and some other features.
+It offers fancy graphical function chooser MagicHexagon and some other features.

 You can redistribute, edit, clone, contribute and suggest to this personal project about it.